Useful

 The word gin is more closely related to gif than gift, pronunciation-wise, because 1) only one letter needs replacing in gin, and 2) gift is ended with a hard consonant (T), as are most words that exhibit a hard G followed by an I, e.g. git, gimp, etc.

-Here's an adapted version of what Siddhant Desai posted at YouTube:
+Siddhant Desai at YouTube:

 SCUBA stands for “Self-Contained Underwater Breathing Apparatus.”
 You do not pronounce the U in SCUBA the same as the U in Underwater.